Should you use Schema markup?

 Choosing not to use Schema markup on your website means you run the risk of losing out to someone who did.

 Taking the time to learn how to implement Schema is a no-brainer.

 Not only does it provide more value to users, but it increases the likelihood that they’ll click through to your site.

-Using ProRankTracker combined with local Google SERP features like the Snack Pack is a powerful combo that will help you get noticed in your area.
+Using ProRankTracker combined with local Google SERP features like the Snack Pack is a powerful combo that will help you get noticed in organic search listings in your area.